grantj-re3/HandyOtherDoco/COVID-19/README_AstraZeneca_Vaccine.md

-# COVID-19 and AstraZeneca vaccine for over 50s in Australia
+# COVID-19 and AstraZeneca vaccine for over ~~50s~~ 60s in Australia

+## Update 19 June 2021

+- Sadly, a second person has died due to blood clots in Australia.
+[10 June 2021] \[28]
+- Based on new information, the ATAGI recommends Pfizer (not AstraZeneca) to those aged under 60 years of age (previously 50).
+The government has followed this recommendation.
+[17 June 2021] \[30]\[31]
+- Based on recent data from the UK, ATAGI recommends people who have had their first dose of AstraZeneca without any serious adverse events should receive a second dose of the same vaccine.
+[17 June 2021] \[30]\[31]

 ## Introduction